 ER 1.1: Youth leaders have the capacity to constructively engage their peers, religious actors, and communities on issues affecting inter- and intra-communal dynamics.

 ER 1.2: Youth networks bring together and support youth from different faiths and secular groups to establish a foundation for intergroup collaboration.

 Objective 2: Youth voices champion peaceful coexistence and the rights of all people.

 ER 2.1: Enhance understanding of youth on effective messaging for promoting peaceful coexistence.

 ER 2.2: Increase in youth-led and designed local public messages, on and offline, promoting peaceful coexistence and the rights of all people.

 Goal and Objectives of Evaluation

-The main objective of the final evaluation study is to document the project performance in terms of advancing women- and youth-led independent media in KP and Balochistan through this project. in Pakistan.
-The project will use OECD DAC evaluation criteria – relevance, effectiveness, efficiency, impact and sustainability, while considering gender, disability and do no harm as additional aspects.
-This should include the extent to which the project has been able to achieve its objectives indicated in the project’s log frame.
+The main objective of the final evaluation study is to document the project performance and the shift in the attitudes of beneficiaries towards people of other faiths targeted as part of this project in Pakistan.
+The project will use OECD DAC evaluation criteria – relevance, effectiveness, efficiency, impact and sustainability, while considering gender, disability and ‘do no harm’ principles as additional aspects.
+This should include: (a) review of contextual shifts, (b) the extent to which the project has been able to achieve its objectives indicated in the project’s log frame, (c) the effectiveness of the intervention approaches and (d) the extent of sustainability of achievements.
 The approach to evaluation is expected to be grounded in the guiding principles of Search’s work: inclusive and effective participation, conflict sensitivity, Common Ground approaches, commitment to building capacity, critical engagement and valuing context-based knowledge.
 The evaluation will be coordinated by the Search Regional M&E Expert with close engagement from Search Pakistan team.